Dynamic Obstacle Avoidance of Unmanned Surface Vehicles in Maritime Environments Using Gaussian Processes Based Motion Planning: Simulations and discussions

 \subsection{Simulation details}

-In general, the proposed motion planning algorithm has been tested using five different categories of benchmark simulations:
+In general, the proposed motion planning algorithms have been tested using seven different categories of benchmark simulations:

-\begin{itemize} \item The first benchmark simulation validated the performance of the proposed motion planning algorithm when different weights of dynamic obstacle likelihood were chosen. \item The second benchmark simulation validated the performance of the proposed motion planning algorithm when the velocity of the dynamic obstacle was adjusted.
-More specifically, two quantitative sub-simulations were conducted with only the speed or direction of the dynamic obstacle adjusted. \item The third benchmark simulation validated the performance of the proposed motion planning algorithm when the area of the dynamic obstacle was adjusted. \item The fourth benchmark simulation validated the performance of the proposed motion planning algorithm in different multiple dynamic obstacles situations. \item The fifth benchmark simulation validated the performance of the proposed motion planning algorithm when both static and dynamic obstacles required to be avoided in complex maritime environments. \end{itemize}
+\begin{itemize} \item The first benchmark simulation validated the performance of the proposed D-GPMP2 algorithm when different weights of dynamic obstacle likelihood were chosen. \item The second benchmark simulation validated the performance of the proposed D-GPMP2 algorithm when the velocity of the dynamic obstacle was adjusted.
+More specifically, two quantitative sub-simulations were conducted with only the speed or direction of the dynamic obstacle adjusted. \item The third benchmark simulation validated the performance of the proposed D-GPMP2 algorithm when the area of the dynamic obstacle was adjusted. \item The fourth benchmark simulation validated the performance of the proposed D-GPMP2 algorithm in different multiple dynamic obstacles situations. \item The fifth benchmark simulation validated the performance of the proposed D-GPMP2 algorithm when both static and dynamic obstacles required to be avoided in complex maritime environments. \item The sixth benchmark simulation compared the performance of the proposed D-GPMP2 algorithm with an existing method (DWA) in complex maritime environments. \item The seventh benchmark simulation demonstrated the performance of the proposed D-GPMP2-COLREGs algorithm in overtaking, head-on and crossing scenarios. \end{itemize}

-In all the benchmark simulations, the proposed motion planning algorithm was initialised with a CV-SL trajectory based on the system dynamics model described in Section \ref{System dynamics model}.
+In all the benchmark simulations, the proposed motion planning algorithms were initialised with a CV-SL trajectory based on the system dynamics model described in Section \ref{System dynamics model}.
 Table \ref{Table:2} demonstrates the specification of the used hardware platform for running the benchmark simulations, while Fig. \ref{lake_map} demonstrates the maritime map used in the fifth benchmark simulation.
 Meanwhile, the obstacle angle in the following benchmark simulations is the target USV course.
+The parameters used in the following simulations were identified based on empirical measurements.